bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 (hint: bring up the tooltip for these reads and look at insert size, mate start and pair orientation, compare with normal read alignments displayed as grey bars)

+Let's take a closer look at one of these two SNVs.

 * Zoom in and centre on the C/T SNV on the left (chr21:19,479,321)

 * Right click in the alignment track and select `Expanded`